azimuttapp/azimutt/libs/aml/docs/namespace.md

 - `public.users` defines the users entity inside the public schema
 - `core.public.users` defines the users entity inside the public schema and core catalog
 - `analytics.core.public.users` defines the users entity inside the public schema, core catalog and analytics database
+- `analytics...users` defines the users entity inside the analytics database

 This can be done anywhere, for example in relations: